Ray-Escobar/movie-recommender/docs/report.md

 Regularized UV compostion turned out to be the a huge step into the right direction.
 With some simple parameter tuning we were able to easily beat the results of our collaborative filtering algorithms.

-The main difference with this approach is that we added regularization terms, which makes gradeint adjustments be more conservatice.
+The main difference with this approach is that we added regularization terms, which makes gradeint adjustments be more conservatiVe.
 Hence this model contained two extra parameters - namely delta_1 and delta_2. delta_1 corresponded to the regularization term for the rows of the original matrix (the users), while delta2 consisted of the regularization term for the columns of the original matrix (the movies).
 The equation is the one below:

 The regularization terms were crucial and lead towards investigating new approaches to improve even more.